quicwg/base-drafts/draft-ietf-quic-transport.md

 different cryptographic handshake protocol is in use.

 QUIC provides reliable, ordered delivery of the cryptographic handshake data.
-QUIC packet protection ensures confidentiality and integrity protection that meets the requirements of the cryptographic handshake protocol:
+QUIC packet protection is used to encrypt as much of the handshake protocol as possible.
+The cryptographic handshake MUST provide the following
+properties:

 * authenticated key exchange, where